 Symposium IV: Fentanyl and the current opioid epidemic

-Thomas Kosten, MD Chairperson; Frances Levin, MD, Jane Maxwell, PhD, Sandra Comer, PhD, and John Mariani, MD
+Thomas Kosten, MD Co-Chairperson; Frances Levin, MD Co-Chairperson; Jane Maxwell, PhD, Sandra Comer, PhD, and John Mariani, MD

 Summary: The goal of this symposium is to provide clinicians with a broad overview of fentanyl’s impact on opioid overdoses, its potential to override FDA-approved treatment agents such as buprenorphine and naltrexone, and alternative agents to prevent abuse and overdoses with fentanyl.
 First, epidemiological data will show the geographic variations in the prevalence of fentanyl, opioids and stimulants based on mortality and toxicological data across the U.S. Current data show important use patterns based on the type of heroin and/or other drugs such as methamphetamine, cocaine, or other opioids.
 Second, we will present a clinical perspective on buprenorphine treatment complicated by fentanyl abuse and street overdoses have increased.
 Clinicians in NYC are finding that 80% of the heroin users in these clinics have positive fentanyl urines.
 Whether fentanyl overdoses require repeated naloxone doses needs direct empirical examination, but certainly, emergency medical technicians in the field are indicating that they have to give multiple doses to reverse these overdoses.
 This can be a major problem for naloxone use in “civilian” overdose reversals, since 2 mg intranasal doses of naloxone appear ineffective.
 The third presentation will review the likely efficacy of clinically used doses of naltrexone and buprenorphine for blocking fentanyl abuse or overdose.
 This blocking may be particularly important for the depot formulations of naltrexone and buprenorphine, because these formulations have lower blood (and presumably brain) levels than 50 mg daily naltrexone or than 24 mg/day buprenorphine.
 Human laboratory studies can directly examine the dose related efficacy of buprenorphine for fentanyl blockade.
 Fourth, we will present new data on a fentanyl vaccine that specifically blocks fentanyl, but not other opiates, as a prevention measure for fentanyl overdose and abuse.
 Most of these data will be original and not previously presented.
 The clinical implications of fentanyl abuse for over-riding the blockade from naltrexone or buprenorphine as well as for causing overdoses are important to convey to patients and to develop new pharmacologic treatments such as a fentanyl vaccine.